iumiCash/iumiCash.github.io/docs/vendors/vendor_registration.md

 ## Registration

-To use the iumiCash REST API, you need to register vendor by applying to a iumiCash representative.
+To use the iumiCash REST API, the vendor must first register by applying to a iumiCash representative.
-After registration, the vendor will receive a pair of `client_id` and `client_secret` credentials.
+After registration, the vendor will receive a pair of `client_id` and `client_secret` credentials as well as API URL.

 ## Whitelisting